mariemacapagal/vms/README.md

 php artisan db:seed --class=CreateUsersSeeder
 ```

-4.1 [OPTIONAL & ONLY FOR TESTING] Seed the visitors seeder by running the following command.
+4. [OPTIONAL & ONLY FOR TESTING] Seed the visitors seeder by running the following command.
 Visitors seeder is used to generate random visitors.

-- You can change the dates to your desire in the file (database\seeders\DatabaseSeeder.php) and just make sure to run the command. \*
+- You can change the dates to your desire in the file `database\seeders\DatabaseSeeder.php` and just make sure to run the command below.

 ```bash
 php artisan db:seed --class=DatabaseSeeder